Sakshammahajan2411/Hue-You/README.md

 🤝 Contributing

 Contributions are welcome!
 Please follow these steps:
-1️⃣ 🍴 Fork the repository2️⃣ 🌿 Create a new branch (git checkout -b feature-branch)3️⃣ 📝 Commit your changes (git commit -m 'Add a new feature')4️⃣ 📤 Push to the branch (git push origin feature-branch)5️⃣ 🔄 Create a Pull Request
+1️⃣ 🍴 Fork the repository 2️⃣ 🌿 Create a new branch (git checkout -b feature-branch) 3️⃣ 📝 Commit your changes (git commit -m 'Add a new feature') 4️⃣ 📤 Push to the branch (git push origin feature-branch) 5️⃣ 🔄 Create a Pull Request

 📩 Contact

-📧 For any queries, feel free to reach out at your-mahajansaksham400@gmail.com.
+📧 For any queries, feel free to reach out at - mahajansaksham400@gmail.com.